Your Voice and Support

 Sometimes it might not be about help to have your voice heard, it might just be about getting help.
 Your social worker should be a good support for you if you are not happy.
 They will work with you on what the problems might be and try to resolve them.
 If you don't want to speak to someone you know face to face then here are a few options that will provide you with information and guidance:

-- For support regarding careers advice and education, visit our Island Futures service web pages by clicking here.
+- For support regarding careers advice and education, visit our Island Futures service web pages.

 - For free, confidential advice and support whatever your worry, whenever you need help, call Childline on 0800 1111.

-- The NSPCC is a leading children's charity fighting to end child abuse in the UK and Channel Islands.
-For more information, visit their website by clicking here.
+- The NSPCC (website) is a leading children's charity fighting to end child abuse in the UK and Channel Islands.